SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 👉 You can check the deployment status of the models by clicking on `ML Operations > Deployments`.

+## Deploy a proxy of the text-embedding model via the Model Library

+👉 Before you move on to the next exercise, make sure to also deploy the `Text Embedding 3 Small` model.
+You will need it later!
+Clicking the deploy button once is enough, then you can see your deployments under `ML Operations>Deployments`.

 ## Usability Survey